Plaque, Ama, with Court Retainer, 1550–1680

 • Have students generate lists of adverbs, adjectives, and descriptive phrases for the plaque.

 • Read and discuss the information in “Connecting to the Work of Art”.
-Write poems from the point of view of the figure portrayed in Plaque with Court Official.
+Write poems from the point of view of the figure portrayed in Plaque with Court Retainer.
+Use as many of the descriptive words and phrases from your list as possible.

 Subject Matter Connection